pacuellarp/MathWebPage/README.md

 # MathWebPage
-Webpage with basic math exercises, it's an excuse for practice JS.
+Webpage with basic math exercises.
+Completely made with pure HTML, CSS, and JS.